Dabaski/Folia/README.md

 In our test server, we allocated 16 threads, but chunk generation was still slow with around 300 players.

 Next, adjust your garbage collection (GC) settings.
 Keep in mind that GC settings allocate concurrent threads, and you need to know the exact number.
-This is typically set using the -XX:ConcGCThreads=n flag.
+This is typically set using the `-XX:ConcGCThreads=X` flag.
-Don't confuse this with -XX:ParallelGCThreads=n, as parallel GC threads run only when the application is paused by GC and should not be considered.
+Don't confuse this with `-XX:ParallelGCThreads=X`, as parallel GC threads run only when the application is paused by GC and should not be considered.

 After allocating threads for the tasks above, you can assign the remaining cores to tickthreads